 At the outset, students often find it intimidating to launch themselves on writing an 8,000 or 10,000 word report.
 It is important to find a way of overcoming this.
 One way is to encourage students to draw up a chapter plan at an early stage.
 This could be based on the general pattern set out above, with the students being asked to draft a few sentences describing the intended content of each chapter, and a target word count.
 This has the advantage of breaking the overall task into a sequence of shorter pieces of work, which may be less intimidating.
 Making some examples of previous dissertations available for students to consult may also be helpful, as they are able to see what can be achieved, as well as getting a feel for how to structure a long report.

 Make sure there is no ambiguity about the deadline for submission and the penalties for missing it.

 Another danger point comes at submission time.
-Be clear about the conditions under which an extension might be granted and how this might be authorised.
+Be clear about the conditions under which an extension might be granted and how and whether this might be authorised.
 In addition, be clear about the conditions in which an extension will not be granted.
 For example, you might want to be explicit that extensions will not be granted for frivolous reasons or because ‘my computer crashed’.
 There are good reasons for being strict about this.
 One of the skills that students derive from producing a dissertation is project management.
 Meeting deadlines will give students the opportunity to practise time management.
 A student who does not understand the need to keep back-up copies of files will have a rude awakening in the world of work.
 Furthermore, a student granted an extension is likely to find that there are knock-on effects in terms of exam preparation.

 Assessment is a crucial part of the dissertation process and entails a number of problematic issues.